mail-in-a-box/mailinabox/CONTRIBUTING.md

 ### Tests

 Mail-in-a-Box needs more tests.
-If you're still looking for a way to help out, writing and contributing tests would be a great start!
+If you were still looking for a way to help out, writing and contributing tests would be a great start!

 ## Public domain